Question

 Resume Experts • 10+ Years Experience

-I've compiled powerful synonyms you can use instead of "worked with" to make your resume stand out and clearly communicate your professional contributions.
+I've compiled powerful synonyms you can use instead of "worked with" to make your resume more impactful and show recruiters the true value of your collaborative skills.

 Better Alternatives to Use Instead